CraftAcademy/library-challenge/README.md

 *book checkout method that changes availability and sets return date*

 As a visitor
+In order to receive a book
+They need to have the book stored them
+*rented_books attribute to visitor class*

+As a visitor
 In order for the visitor to know when the return date is On book checkout it displays the return date
 *checkout method gives return date*

+As a librarian
+In order to successfully rent out books
+The librarian needs to check availability before doing the check out *availability checker inside checkout method*